Special Matrices: The Main Characters

 L=[100450789]L = \begin{bmatrix} 1 & 0 & 0 \\ 4 & 5 & 0 \\ 7 & 8 & 9 \end{bmatrix}

 Triangular matrices are a huge deal in numerical computation.
-Systems of equations where the matrix is triangular are extremely easy to solve using **back substitution**.
-The entire point of the **LU Decomposition** is to break down a complicated matrix AA into the product of a Lower triangular matrix LL and an Upper triangular matrix UU.
+The entire point of the LU Decomposition is to break down a complicated matrix AA into the product of a Lower triangular matrix LL and an Upper triangular matrix UU.
 This makes solving Ax=bAx=b vastly more efficient for computers.

-6. Orthogonal Matrices (QQ) - "The Rigid Motion Operator"
+6. Orthogonal Matrices (Q) - "The Rigid Motion Operator"

 An Orthogonal Matrix is a square matrix that represents a rigid motion: a transformation that can rotate or reflect space, but cannot stretch, shrink, or shear it.

 The defining feature of an orthogonal matrix, denoted QQ, is that its columns form an orthonormal basis.
-This means:
+This means every column vector has a length of 1 and is orthogonal to every other column.

 The inverse of an orthogonal matrix is simply its transpose.